fullstaq-ruby/infra/docs/infrastructure-overview.md

  * Administered by role: Infra Owners

 The GPG private key is used to sign APT and YUM repositories.
 We store the canonical copy in Secrets Manager in the `fullstaq-ruby-hisec` Google Cloud project.
 We also store a secondary copy in Bintray, to allow it to sign repositories.

+## Google Cloud service account for CI/CD

+ * Administered by role: Infra Maintainers

+The `fullstaq-ruby` Google Cloud project has a service account, which has full access to the container registry.
+It's used by the Server Edition's CI/CD system.